Understanding National Certification and State Licensure

 What is the associated exam(s)?

-State licensure boards use one or both of NBCC’s examinations - the National Counselor Examination for Licensure and Certification (NCE) and the National Clinical Mental Health Counseling Examination (NCMHCE).
+State licensure boards use one or both of NBCC’s examinations - the National Counselor Examination (NCE) and the National Clinical Mental Health Counseling Examination (NCMHCE).

-NCCs must pass either the National Counselor Examination for Licensure and Certification (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE).
+NCCs must pass either the National Counselor Examination (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE).
 Those with specialty certifications must pass exams specific to their specialty.